 Previously Featured Masters

-On November 20, 2014, internationally renowned filmmaker Peter Mettler will give a Master Class on the art of improvisation in documentary filmmaking, discussing his strategies for preparing for the unexpected and how he’s developed his instincts in the editing suite.
+Internationally renowned filmmaker Peter Mettler gave a Master Class on the art of improvisation in documentary filmmaking, discussing his strategies for preparing for the unexpected and how he’s developed his instincts in the editing suite.
 Read our Q&A with Mettler.

 Drawing on his eclectic filmography (Vinyl, When Jews Were Funny), Alan Zweig’s Master Class focused on how he has used his personal perspective as an entry point for telling collective stories.